Rational Models for Inflation-Linked Derivatives: Construction of the exponential-rational class

 The tractability of the model specification we have used so far allows to find semi-closed-form price formulae for the exotic limited price index (LPI) swap.
 This, contrary to the previous theorems, does rely on the assumption that the driving stochastic process $(X_t)_{0\leq t}$ is additive.
 The LPI is defined by

-where $k=1,\dots,N$ and $T_k$ is a periodic fixed date.
+where $k=1,\dots,N$ and $T_k$ is a periodic fixed date, typically yearly.
+The contracts have maturities up to 30 years.
 Similar to the ZC swap, the LPI swap has payoff $C^{\suptext{LPI}} _{T_N} -K$.
 We will consider the payoff to be settled at the fixed time $T\geq T_N$.
-The fundamental pricing relation~\eqref{RIeqPricingFormulaM} gives the swap price at time $t$:
+The pricing relation~\eqref{RIeqPricingFormulaM} gives the swap price at time $t$:

-where $P_{t T}^{\suptext{LPI}} =\frac{1}{h_t^{\suptext{N}}} \EM_t [ h_T^{\suptext{N}} C^{\suptext{LPI}}_{T_N} ] $ is the price process of the LPI-linked ZC bond.
+where $P_{t T}^{\suptext{LPI}} =\EM_t [ h_T^{\suptext{N}} C^{\suptext{LPI}}_{T_N} ]/h_t^{\suptext{N}} $ is the price process of the LPI-linked ZC bond.
 We therefore need to derive the price at time $t\leq T$ of the LPI-linked ZC bond. \begin{Theorem} Assume an additive exponential-rational pricing kernel model.
 Assume, without loss of generality, that $T_0 \leq t < T_1< T_2 <\dots < T_N \leq T$.
 Let, for $k=1,\dots, N$,

 and $R_k>0$ be such that